 Once you have your image sized and edited appropriately (using a photo editing tool of your choice), you will first need to upload the image to a hosting site.
 In our example, we're going to host our image on TinyPic, but here are a few other free hosting options:

 Klaviyo also automatically hosts all images you upload into your image library.
-To grab the URL for an image that you've uploaded into Klaviyo, head to the Image Library tab.
+To grab the URL for an image that you've uploaded into Klaviyo, or upload a new image to Klaviyo, head to the Image Library tab.
 Once here, click on the image you would like to insert into a text block.

 A new window will appear.
 Grab the URL from the search bar at the top of your browser.